Routing Decision Longest Match Explained

 The destination address of the second data packet is 20.0.0.10/8.
 The network address in this address is 20.0.0.0/8.
 There is one route for the network address 20.0.0.0/8.
 This route is available on the local interface (C- Directly connected).
 The router forwards the second data packet to the connected local network from the interface mentioned in the route.

 The destination address of the third data packet is 90.0.0.10/8.
 The network address in this address is 90.0.0.0/8.
 The router has three routes for the network 90.0.0.0/8.
 These routes are 90.0.0.0/8, 90.1.0.0/16, and 90.2.0.0/24.
-These routes belong to the same classful network 90.0.0.0/8 but different classless networks.
+These routes belong to the same classful network, 90.0.0.0/8, but to different classless networks.

 Subnetting Tutorial - Subnetting Explained with Examples

-In our example, the router uses the first route for the third data packet.
+In this example, the router uses the first route for the third data packet.
 The first route (via – 30.0.0.0/8) matches the network address 90.0.0.0/8.
-However, the second route (via 40.0.0.0.2) and the third route (via - 50.0.0.2) also have 90 in the first octet and also match the network address of the destination address (90.0.0.10/8), yet the router does not use them to forward the data packet as they belong to other classless networks.
+Although the second route (via 40.0.0.0.2) and the third route (via 50.0.0.2) both have 90 in the first octet and match the destination network (90.0.0.10/8), the router does not use them to forward the data packet, as they belong to other classless networks.

 Identifying the route with the longest prefix length mask

-To use the subnetting math, use the following steps.
+To use subnetting math, follow these steps.

 • Identify the routes that match the address.